fuzzdb-project/fuzzdb/README.md

-fuzzdb is the most comprehensive Open Source database of malicious inputs, predictable resource names, greppable strings for server response messages, and other resources like web shells.
+Fuzzdb is the most comprehensive Open Source database of malicious inputs, predictable resource names, greppable strings for server response messages, and other resources like web shells.
+It's like an application security scanner, without the scanner.
 # Download #

 **Preferred method is to check out sources via git, since new payloads are added frequently**